GitToby/tobydevlin.com-2.0/content/blog/machine-learning-platform-best-practices.md

 ## Data Distribution

-As I mentioned this is a very easy data source to begin with, and it's a nice sample to understand too.
-Everyone understands (apart from the market obviously, as a first time buyer) how a house should be valued at a high level; big => ££, beds => $$ location => €€.
+As I mentioned this is a very easy data source to begin with and it's a nice sample to understand too.
+Everyone understands (apart from the market obviously, as a first-time buyer) how a house should be valued at a high level; big => ££, beds => $$ location => €€.

 ```python
 df.describe()